Resilient-Labs/complex-api2-bootcamp/README.md

 **Tech used:** HTML5, CSS, JavaScript, API

-This project involved using APIS and learning how to set them up so that data returned from one API can make a request to another api and display that data.
-The Covid-19 app takes the country USA and uses the location to display the current status of some covid-19 statistics.

 ## Optimizations

-Potentially finding improved API's - this one was more difficult to find for vaccine statistics.
+Potentially finding improved weather API's.
+Goal is to improve the CSS, but for now I like it as is!

 ## Reflections:

-This was cool to build out - the API's were definitely harder to work with, but I enjoyed displaying real-world statistics.
-The CSS is something I'm hoping to update in the future.
+This was cool to build out - the API's were definitely harder to work with, but I enjoyed displaying National Parks around the US and their corresponding climate.
+The CSS is, as mentioned before, something I'm hoping to update in the future.